 that is in this case the proband.
 Just so we know how to use those terminologies, one of the main jobs

 of a genetic counselor again is to construct pedigrees.
 But now we have more and more robust

 techniques, we can take it even further.
 Patterns of inheritance as you probably are already familiar

-are dependent on whether they come from autosomes or whether they come from sex chromosomes
+are dependent on whether they come from autosomes or whether they come from sex chromosomes.

-any mitochondria with them.
 Then we have dominant versus recessive alleles.